namquang93/XboxGamingBar/README.md

 XBox Gaming Bar is a helper tool for gamers to control all gaming-related settings using the gamepad/game controller.
 Xbox Gaming Bar is built as a Xbox Game Bar widget as the frontend, and a Win32 helper as the backend tool.
-As of now, there are 2 functions:
+As of now, there are following functions:
 1. Performance Overlay using RivaTuner Statistics Server OSD.
 2. TDP Limit.
 3. Per-game Profile.